~ NEW QUERIES - MESSAGES etc. ~

 FLORENCE PACE b 1883 was the daughter of

-William PACE & Elizabeth MUNSLOW of Snape,
+WILLIAM PACE & ELIZABETH MUNSLOW of Snape, near Rattlinghope, Shropshire.

-The above would be your great grandparents.
+THEY would be your great grandparents.

 William b 24 May 1853 at Long Knowle, Wednesfield, registered as Samuel